Spin Liquid Landscapes in the Kagome Lattice: A Variational Monte Carlo Study of the Chiral Heisenberg Model and Experimental Signatures: Construction of a fully symmetrized projected wave function

 \section{Construction of a fully symmetrized projected wave function}

-In the main text, we discussed that twisted boundary conditions do not preserve the symmetry of the original Hamiltonian, leading to symmetry-breaking results in VMC calculations.
-We describe below how to construct a fully symmetric Gutzwiller-projected wave function to address this issue.
+As discussed in the main text, twisted boundary conditions break the symmetry of the original Hamiltonian, leading to symmetry-breaking in VMC results.
+To resolve this, we construct a symmetric projected wave function by superposing wave functions related by point group operations.